Wednesday, May 31, 2023

 What is the Best Way to Use Gears on an E-Bike?

-Learning how to shift gears isn’t just about where to find them on your e-bike or how to physically work them.
-In truth, I didn’t use my gears for nearly a month after I got my e-bike because I didn’t think I needed them and wasn’t sure how to use them anyway.
-But once I figured out how to use the gears, I couldn’t believe the difference in how I could ride more efficiently.
+Learning how to shift gears isn’t just about where to find them on your e-bike or how to make them work.
+In truth, I didn’t use my gears for nearly a month after I bought my e-bike.
+I didn’t think I needed them and wasn’t sure how to use them.
+But once I figured out how to use the gears, I understood the advantage of doing so.

-Using the gears will become natural for you too with a little practice and a few tips.
+Using the gears will become natural for you with practice and a few tips.

 1. The very first thing you need to know is the gear numbering system: The lower the gear number, the easier you can pedal and the faster you can ride.